 Specific properties that are required for material capabilities shall be presented as material capability properties.

 Material capability properties may contain nested material capability properties.

 Table 231 defines the relationship roles for the material capability property.
+Table 232 defines the attributes for the material capability property.